Four Seasons Health Care: Acquisitions

-As of July 2011 the Group had achieved substantial expansion without new borrowings by acquiring the operations of Care Principles with 17 hospitals and homes – nearly doubling the size of FSHC’s specialist care business – and 1,000 additional care home places (c.
+As of July 2011 the Group had achieved substantial expansion without new borrowings by acquiring the operations of Care Principles with 17 hospitals and homes – nearly doubling the size of FSHC's specialist care business – and 1,000 additional care home places (c.
 6% growth) through acquisitions over the preceding year from Craegmoor and Eton Square Healthcare.

 As of September 2011 the group was expected to acquire over 100 care homes from the collapsed provider Southern Cross, which would make it the largest provider in the UK.

 In 2012 the company was bought by Terra Firma Capital Partners for £825 million.
 It has three divisions: brighterkind, with 70 private pay-focused care homes; Four Seasons, which has around 300 homes; and The Huntercombe Group, with around 35 specialist mental health facilities and around 25,000 staff.

 The underlying bond debt was bought by H/2 Capital Partners which has investments in senior living or similar nursing homes in the United States.
 Terra Firma has offered to give the company to them.

 Liquidity problems

 In November 2015 the company planned to sell 14 care homes as going concerns, and "a portfolio of homes currently run by third party operators" to assist its liquidity problems, hoping to raise £60 million.
-It has £565 million worth of debt, with annual interest and rent obligations of about £110 million.
+It had £565 million worth of debt, with annual interest and rent obligations of about £110 million.
 It later announced plans to close seven homes in Northern Ireland: Victoria Park and Stormont in Belfast; Antrim; Garvagh; Donaghcloney near Banbridge; Oakridge in Ballynahinch, County Down; Hamilton Court in Armagh.

-In December 2015 it was reported that the company had sold £20 million worth of properties to Monarch Alternative Capital, a US investment fund which claims to specialise in swooping on “distressed and bankrupt” companies.
+In December 2015 it was reported that the company had sold £20 million worth of properties to Monarch Alternative Capital, a US investment fund which claims to specialise in swooping on "distressed and bankrup"” companies.

 In April 2016 it reported a 39% drop in profits which was blamed on the cuts in the local government social care budget and the introduction of the UK living wage, although its average weekly care fees rose by 3.4 per cent.
-The company has net debt of £565 million, because Terra Firma borrowed heavily to fund the purchase in 2012.
+The company had net debt of £565 million, because Terra Firma borrowed heavily to fund the purchase in 2012.
 The business has to find annual interest payments of about £50 million.
 Earnings before interest, tax, debt and amortisation fell from £64.1 million in 2014 to £38.7 million in 2015.
-Its property portfolio has been revalued down by £224 million to £505 million and its credit rating has plummeted.
+Its property portfolio was revalued down by £224 million to £505 million and its credit rating has plummeted.

-In September 2017 the Daily Telegraph reported that a legal mistake meant that bondholders had inadvertently already been given ownership of 71 private patients care homes and hence could not use them as security to raise extra money.
-A High court hearing led by a major bondholder – the US hedge fund H/2 Capital Partners – was scheduled for April or June 2018 but the firm was unlikely to be able to restructure before then.
+In September 2017 The Daily Telegraph reported that a legal mistake meant that bondholders had inadvertently already been given ownership of 71 care homes and hence could not use them as security to raise extra money.
+A High Court hearing led by a major bondholder – the US hedge fund H/2 Capital Partners – was scheduled for April or June 2018 but the firm was unlikely to be able to restructure before then.